THE INVISIBLE CRAGS INITIATIVE (ICI)

-- Eliminate fixed draws and don’t leave project draws up for weeks: Perhaps the most important compromise we have to make as climbers for the sake of reducing visual impact is giving up the convenience of fixed draws and long term project draws.
+- Eliminate unnecessary perma-draws and don’t leave project draws up for weeks: Perhaps the most important compromise we have to make as climbers for the sake of reducing visual impact is giving up the convenience of perma-draws and long term project draws.
 This means we have to be willing to do the work necessary to get draws on and off of routes every time we climb, even when the route is steep.
 While there are various ways of mitigating the inconvenience, we acknowledge that nothing is as nice or easy as having the draws in place when you show up to climb.
 Even using the best tools and techniques for placing and removing draws, taking the time to do so may mean you don’t get to do as many pitches in a day.
 However, given the access issues that have been caused by the visual impact of fixed draws, we believe this is a necessary compromise.
-Fixed draws can’t be tolerated on some routes just because they are harder or more difficult to clean.
+Perma-draws can’t be tolerated just because they make a route a little easier to climb or clean.
+There are some places where they are necessary for safety, but these situations are rare.

 - The first 35 feet: We need to pay special attention to the first thirty feet or so as this is often the most visible portion of a route.
 If the first thirty feet is not especially steep, the first bolt should be placed high (15-20 feet up) with the expectation that it will be clipped with a long, extendable clip stick (except in places where the beginning of the route is so steep as to require lower bolts).
 Camouflaging and options other than bolts should be more intensively pursued for these sections.